The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Introduction

 \section{Introduction}

 We begin by recalling the following definition: \begin{definition} Let $G$ be a group and $\T$ a Hausdorff group topology on $G$.
-We say that $\T$ is minimal if $G$ admits no Hausdorff group topology strictly coarser than $\T$. \end{definition} This abstracts a key feature of compact topological groups among Hausdorff topological groups and has received substantial attention in the literature.
-For the broader context and further questions we refer the reader to the comprehensive survey \cite{dikranjan2014minimality}.
+We say that $\T$ (resp. the topological group $(G,\T)$) is minimal if $G$ admits no Hausdorff group topology strictly coarser than $\T$. \end{definition} This definition abstracts a key feature of compact Hausdorff topological groups and has received substantial attention in the literature.
+Minimal topological groups are a rich subject with some surprising connections with other fields, such as logic \cite{ben2016weakly} or number theory \cite{shlossberg2023minimality}.
+We refer the reader to the comprehensive survey \cite{dikranjan2014minimality} for the broader context and additional questions.

 Given a topological space $X$, the compact-open topology on the homeomorphism group of $\H(X)$ of $X$ is the topology generated by all subsets of the form $[K,U]=\{f\in G\,|\,f(K)\subseteq U\}$, for $K\subseteq X$ compact and $U\subseteq X$ open in $X$.
-The following classical result is due to Arens \cite{arens1946topologies}. \begin{fact} Let $X$ be a Hausdorff, locally compact and locally connected topological space.
+The following classical result is due to Arens \cite{arens1946topologies} in the non-compact case. \begin{fact} Let $X$ be a Hausdorff, locally compact, and locally connected topological space.
 Then the compact-open topology is a group topology on $\H(X)$. \end{fact}